24 August 2013

 To achieve environmental justice and shift to sustainable consumption and production:

-- Reclaim and secure peoples’ rights to define, own, control and ensure the sustainability of the commons; promote responsible stewardship of natural resources, such as forests, rivers, watershed, and coastal environments; recognize and promote indigenous peoples’ resources and traditional knowledge in the sustainable management of natural resources.
+- Reclaim and secure peoples’ rights to define, own, control and ensure the sustainability of the commons; promote responsible stewardship of natural resources, such as forests, rivers, watershed, and coastal environments; recognise and promote indigenous peoples’ resources and traditional knowledge in the sustainable management of natural resources.

 - Promote ecological agriculture to guarantee food sovereignty and prevent hunger and its consequences.